AndrewFan123LOL/OpenAgar/README.md

 # ClosedOgarUL

 Hello, we are AJS Development!
 We are the same team that brought you OgarUl!
 In AJS, we have many members.
-The main members are Andrews54757 and LegitSoulja.
+The main members are Andrews54757 and LegitSalsa.
 We decided to create this project after OgarUl's Ogar infrastructure couldnt hold with all those cool features!
 So, we created our own, completely from scratch.
 Now, ClosedOgarUL is the most efficient Ogar-like game server available!
 Twice as efficient as MultiOgar, a gazillion times efficient than OgarUL, and 5 times efficient than Ogar! ([Proof](https://github.com/AJS-development/ClosedOgarUL/issues/1)) We also decided to make ClosedOgarUL as interesting as possible!
 New physics, new features, new gameplay and more!

 ## What game?
 It is a web game that we are making, similar to [OgarUL.io](https://OgarUL.io), but very different